rokmohar/alexa-assistant/readme.md

 ![alt text](screenshots/lambda_1.jpeg)

 7. Click on the "Upload" button.
 Go to the folder where you unzipped the files you downloaded from Github, select index.zip and click open.
-Do not upload the zip file you downloaded from github - only the index.zip contained within it.
+Do not upload the zip file you downloaded from Github - only the index.zip contained within it.

-7. You will need to create a random string to act as the name of the Amazon S3 bucket that will be used to store the MP3 response from the Google Assistant (see security note at the start of this readme.
+7. You will need to create a random string to act as the name of the Amazon S3 bucket that will be used to store the MP3 response from the Google Assistant (see security note at the start of this readme).
 Open this page in a new tab or window and copy the random string that it produces: https://www.random.org/strings/?num=1&len=20&digits=on&loweralpha=on&unique=on&format=html&rnd=new.

 ![alt text](screenshots/random.jpeg)